 A love letter to my boys

 During the holiday season I reflect on the things I am grateful for.
 At the top of the list is my family, and more specifically: my two young sons.
 The following article is my love letter to my boys.
-From the beginning through the end of every day, they are always in my thoughts.
-I … Continue reading A love letter to my boys
+I first published this in 2016 and I repost it every year.
+I still feel exactly … Continue reading A love letter to my boys

 Easy Packing Tape Ghost

 This is a great project!
-I've been able to reuse the original for seven years because I bought a dress form and a Styrofoam head that I restretch the ghost over every year.
+I've been able to reuse the original for nine years because I bought a dress form and a Styrofoam head that I restretch the ghost over every year.
 I really recommend getting a form for this project.
 Find out how to make her below!
-Halloween 2022 Oh, I had fun … Continue reading Easy Packing Tape Ghost
+Halloween 2023 Oh, I had fun … Continue reading Easy Packing Tape Ghost